-While Walt Disney World remains closed during the COVID-19 pandemic, hundreds of thousands of chairs, stools, benches, couches, and sofas on Disney property remain without a warm tush to keep them company.
-As tragic as this may seem, it’s not a new concept for the Disney Parks.
+When Walt Disney World closed during the COVID-19 pandemic, hundreds of thousands of chairs, stools, benches, couches, and sofas on Disney property remained without a warm tush to keep them company.
+As tragic as this may have seemed, it’s not a new concept for the Disney Parks.
 In normal operation, there are many surfaces upon which to sit, that you’re simply not allowed to.

 In this blog post, I’ll list my top 10 most desired seating locations.
 These are the places that I’ve always wondered what it would be like to spend some time, either relaxing with a new perspective or having the thrill of directing your buttocks to be part of the magic in a restricted area.